The Seljuk Han of Anatolia

 their northern Iranian bases, for they had no desire to remain in the country once

-even with substantial profit.
+they could now settle there and establish themselves.
 As these nomadic tribes advanced to the north and

 ZSüleyman ibn Kutalmış (1077-1086): The founder of the Seljuk power in Anatolia; capital at Iznik